hclpandv/cooking-recipes/hyderabadi-dal.md

 7 jaw lahsu

 fry all & then add kadi patta
-now add daal in it .
+--- Now add daal in it .
 ```